Thierry Geoffroy: What About Tourism? Gallerie Billedhuset, CPH, 1990

 In 1990, Geoffroy presented an exhibition on the topic of Tourism at Galerie Billedhuset in Copenhagen.
 Posters for the exhibition asked for visitors to bring their own tourist photos.
 Geoffroy exhibited his own cibachrome prints from India, in which he focuses on the behaviour of tourists abroad.
-This idea was expanded on through a series presenting Geoffroy’s pseudo-anthropological endeavours of collecting photos from tourists in Thailand.
+This idea was expanded on through a series presenting Geoffroy's pseudo-anthropological endeavours of collecting photos from tourists in Thailand.
 Geoffroy revealed personal aspects of the individual (what they chose to photograph, what they did on their travels, who they traveled with, how long they traveled, etc.) and presented a record and commentary of tourist behaviour, in doing so also reflects on whether tourism is good for the people visited.
 Geoffroy also exhibited a picture of himself, with the words “I am not better than others”.
-Another section showed a photographic report of Geoffroy’s time traveling with a tourist guide, featuring self criticism of his own behaviour and the sentiments encouraged by the tour guide.
+Another section showed a photographic report of Geoffroy's time traveling with a tourist guide, featuring self criticism of his own behaviour and the sentiments encouraged by the tour guide.

 Television as an Exhibition Space

 TV Crashing

 Thierry Geoffroy/ Colonel first appearances on primetime television were through crashing news reports, the most famous of which was a stunt where he stood behind the news reporter, humorously imitating him with a stick of corn as a microphone, during a report on the 1998 football finale of Denmark vs. Brazil.
 This appeared on the Danish channels, DR and later TV2.
-Geoffroy’s point was to show that football should not be reported as if it were more than entertainment.
-Over 3 million people or ⅔’s of the Danish population, would see this clip.
+Geoffroy's point was to show that football should not be reported as if it were more than entertainment.
+Over 3 million people or two-thirds of the Danish population, would see this clip.
 It was also featured in later exhibitions by the artist, with the title “Take care of Transgenic Mice”, its title referencing the stick of maize Geoffroy holds in the clip, as a reference to genetically modified corn.
 In a 1998 feature in Blender Magazine, Geoffroy was described as a “frequent guest of the ultimative space for public exposure: mass [media]”.

 TV Series

 Geoffroy used television as a platform for his art in 3 series made for Danmarks Radio, the main Danish channel.
 Called “Capitain”, “Immigranten” and “Photographe”, he plays different roles, progressing from a “professional tourist” to an “active immigrant” and finally to a photographer.
 The programs involved participations with the Danish public, often investigating notions of “Danishness and “otherness”.
-Geoffroy’s purpose with these programs was to use television as a stage for his art, to reach as many people as possible rather than just a select art crowd The series became some of the most viewed content on the channel.
-Objects from the series have become part of the Heart Museum Denmark and NBK Berlin’s permanent collections and have featured in installations by Sprengel Museum Hannover and Fries Museum Leeuwarden.
+Geoffroy's purpose with these programs was to use television as a stage for his art, to reach as many people as possible rather than just a select art crowd The series became some of the most viewed content on the channel.
+Objects from the series have become part of the Heart Museum Denmark and NBK Berlin's permanent collections and have featured in installations by Sprengel Museum Hannover and Fries Museum Leeuwarden.